ASinanSaglam/webng/docs/config.rst

       max_centers: 300 # Maximum number of Voronoi centers to be added
       traj_per_bin: 100 # Number of trajectories per Voronoi center

+:code:`block_size` refers to how many trajectories will be ran at a time.
+This is important for multicore runs, try to keep the blocksize an integer multiple of the number of cores you have.
+:code:`center_freq` refers to how frequently voronoi bins will be placed, in units of WE iterations. :code:`max_centers` is the maximum number of voronoi centers that will be placed.
+Finally, :code:`traj_per_bin` is the number of trajectories in each voronoi center.

 .. _path_options:

 Path Options